Koštice

 Koštice is a municipality and village in Louny District in the Ústí nad Labem Region of the Czech Republic.
 It has about 600 inhabitants.

 Koštice lies approximately 12 km north-east of Louny, 30 km south of Ústí nad Labem, and 49 km north-west of Prague.

-Administrative parts
+Administrative division

-Villages of Vojnice, Vojničky and Želevice are administrative parts of Koštice.
+Koštice consists of four municipal parts (in brackets population according to the 2021 census):